allenxuan/XuanImageView/README.md

 ##Available Setters

 ###Available Setters in code
+####setRotationToggle(boolean toggle)
+Set a boolean value to determine whether rotation function is turned on.
 ####setMaxScaleMultiple(float maxScaleMultiple)
 An image is scaled to an InitScale to fit the size of XuanImageView at the very beginning.
 MaxScale = MaxScaleMultiple * InitScale holds.
 ####setDoubleTabScaleMultiple(float doubleTabScaleMultiple)